 - Regular exercise and indulge in sports activity.

 Cognitive behavior therapy has proved effective for more than 80% of the patients.
-However, If you still struggle in getting asleep after CBT and behavior strategies, then you can take the help of an opioid called Codeine Sleeping Pills.
+However, If you still struggle in getting asleep after CBT and behavior strategies, then you can take the help of an opioid called Codeine Pills.
 Prior consultation with a healthcare professional is necessary before the use of this medication.